ECU Mental Health Expo returns for the first time since COVID-19

 The expo is free to everyone.
 There will be a few presentations, including: “Mind Over Matter” Using Mindfulness to Assist with Treatment of Depression and Anxiety, “Lay Responder Naloxone Training: When and How to use NARCAN Nasal Spray” and “Human Trafficking: Building Protective Factors for Prevention and Resiliency.”

-The Mental Health Expo will be on May 23, at 12pm at the East Carolina Heart Institute.
+The Mental Health Expo will start at noon at the East Carolina Heart Institute and runs through 5 p.m.
+Click here for more information.